-SUV's (Sport Utility Vehicles) began their life as military vehicles when the US army called on automobile manufacturers to come up with a prototype vehicle that had 4 wheel drive and was tough, durable and capable of carrying soldiers over rough terrain.
-They put out the request to over 130 companies but only had a response from two, one which was named Willys Overland, whose prototype the 'Jeep' was chosen to supply the military.
-The US Government commissioned Willys MB to make hundreds of their off-road vehicles in preparation of going into battle during World War Two, with help from Ford Motor Co they produced more than 700,000 vehicles for the U.S Army.
+SUV's (Sport Utility Vehicles) began their life as military vehicles.
+The US army called on automobile manufacturers to invent a prototype vehicle that was 4 wheel drive and was tough, durable and capable of carrying soldiers over rough terrain.
+They put out the request to over 130 companies but only had a response from two, one of which was named Willys Overland - whose prototype the 'Jeep' was eventually chosen to supply the military.
+The US Government commissioned Willys MB to make hundreds of their off-road vehicles in preparation for World War Two.
+With help from the Ford Motor Company they produced more than 700,000 vehicles for the U.S Army.

 A Willy's MB Jeep

 Not to be outdone by their American allies, British brothers Maurice and Spencer Wilks created a design for a 4x4 vehicle called the 'Land Rover'.
 The Land Rover was built using similar specifications to the Jeep but was designed to be more useful as a working vehicle for farmers.
 The Land Rover made its official debut in April 1948.
 Of course, the Land Rover would go onto become one of the most iconic vehicles of all time - with its very closely related successor, the Defender, remaining in production for 68 years, selling over 2 million units.

 In 1950, when the Korean War broke out, the US military, who had bases in Japan, requested that Japanese automobile manufacturers Toyota develop a military vehicle that could be used by the US forces in battle.
 By 1951 they produced a prototype, although this was rejected in favour of the US Jeep.
 Later, in 1953, Toyota came up with the Toyota Land Cruiser, a 4x4 SUV that was large, powerful and durable, and was adopted by the Japanese National Police Agency.